RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Methodology

-At any time $t$, the agent is running an inference task on available data in $\mathcal D_t$ generated from the distribution $p_t$.
-As the time progresses to $t = 1, 2, \dots$, the underlying distribution $p_t$ evolves due to concept drift, resulting in changing conditional distributions of the data at different times, i.e.
+We consider a system with an agent running an inference task using a machine learning model within an environment that evolves over discrete time $t \in \left\{0, 1, \dots, T-1\right\} := \mathcal T$.
+The environment is characterized by an underlying data distribution $p_t$ that changes over time due to concept drift.
+Consequently, the agent's available dataset, $\mathcal D_t \sim p_t$, varies at each time step, resulting in changing conditional distributions of the data: